 No fancy label- just quality, natural, hand-collected sea glass from the shores of Casco Bay, Maine.

-Package is 5.5 ounces (156 g) of hand-sorted and inspected quality sea glass that is ideal for crafting, jewelry, sculpture, mosaics, and art.
+Package is two ounces of hand-sorted and inspected quality sea glass that is ideal for crafting, jewelry, sculpture, mosaics, and art.

 Between 2011, and 2013, I had a pretty good full-time job.
 I had just moved to Portland, Maine a few years earlier, and one of the things I enjoyed most was taking long strolls on the islands of Casco Bay.

 Away from the noise and bustle of the city, I could hike the hardscrabble roads of Peaks Island, Long Island, Cliff Island, and even the distant shores of Chebeague Island.
 One evening, while enjoying the sunset, I met a woman who proudly showed off her find:

 A smoothly-worn, golf-ball-sized piece of red sea glass.
 Judging from its shape, and the beauty of the wear, it was the remnant of a champagne bottle from a vintage and age that expired long before either of us had been born.

 I had always loved sea glass- but had never the time nor opportunity to collect it...